cellux/openwrt-upgrade/README.md

 I have a TP-Link WR842ND router at home whose firmware I replaced with [OpenWrt](https://openwrt.org/).

-With the help of OpenWrt, I can use the router for the following tasks:
+I use the router for the following tasks:

-* internet sharing for my T-Mobile 3G USB mobile stick
+* sharing the internet access provided by my T-Mobile 3G USB mobile stick
-* file server (shares two NTFS disks over NFS and CIFS)
+* as a file server (the router shares two NTFS disks over NFS and CIFS)

-Lately it became necessary to upgrade the router (I needed a `8021q` kernel module for segmenting the router's switch into two separate VLANs but it was not available for my kernel version any more).
+Lately it became necessary to upgrade the router (I needed a `8021q` kernel module for segmenting the router's switch into two separate VLANs but this module was not available for my kernel version any more).

-I wrote this document to have a reference at hand when I need to go through this process again.
+I wrote this document to have a reference at hand when I need to go through the upgrade process again.

 ## Steps

 1. Make a backup of the `/overlay` directory (this contains all changes made to the default fs).

 2. Download OpenWRT 12.09 (Attitude Adjustment) upgrade image and the md5sums:
 	* http://downloads.openwrt.org/attitude_adjustment/12.09/ar71xx/generic/openwrt-ar71xx-generic-tl-wr842n-v1-squashfs-sysupgrade.bin
 	* http://downloads.openwrt.org/attitude_adjustment/12.09/ar71xx/generic/md5sums
 3. Verify the download:

 	```bash